Tips and tricks Best practice guides, FAQ & more

-Artificial Intelligence (AI) is an intriguing – and sometimes intimidating – phenomenon.
+Artificial Intelligence (AI) is an intriguing, and sometimes intimidating, phenomenon.
 It is no longer the stuff of a faraway future.
-With headlines like “Forrester Predicts That AI-enabled Automation Will Eliminate 9% of US Jobs In 2018”, it is only natural for professionals in any industry to think about how AI will affect their work.
+With headlines warning about job elimination, it is only natural for professionals in any industry to think about how AI will affect their work.

-This is especially true for repetitive work that is already the target for automation.
-One example is regression testing, as we have outlined in this guide.
+AI is often brought up in relation to repetitive work that is already the target for automation.
+One example is regression testing.
 Still, allow us to deflate some of the hype around AI and whether it will ‘disrupt’ the testing profession.

 When working in and with software, it is not hard to imagine how AI could drastically change software development as we know it.
 After all, AI is finding ways to identify and treat cancer, is driving our cars for us, and has beaten human contestants in Jeopardy.